armory/spinnaker-operator/doc/development/dev_guide.md

 To build Operator from a source you need a Kubernetes cluster.
 If you do not have an existing Kubernetes cluster, you can install [kind](https://kind.sigs.k8s.io/) to have access to a cluster on your local machine.

-You will also need access to several command line utilities.
-See the [pre-requisites section](#build-pre-requisites) for more details.

 ## Build Pre-Requisites